What is the Best Way to Find a Photographer Near Me?

 How To Know If They Are Any Good?

-The short answer is the photographers work.
+The short answer is the photographer’s work.
 Do you like their work?
-Are they liked by their peers.
+Are they liked by their peers?
 Hire by style, rather than subject matter.
 I think a lot of the time clients don’t realize that if they don’t see the exact example image of the subject they are looking for they move on.
-For example, a lot of the general assumes wedding photography is very difficult, but in reality it is one of the easiest things to shoot there is.
+For example, a lot of the general public assumes wedding photography is very difficult, but in reality, it is one of the easiest things to shoot there is.
 There is a reason most photographers start there and then move on to something else. (p.s….
 I won’t shoot your wedding)

 How Much Should I Pay for a Photographer?

-The short answer is: as much as you can and what feels comfortable to you.
+The short answer is as much as you can and what feels comfortable to you.
 I really recommend anyone looking to hire a photographer be upfront about what their budget is.
 It will help the company plan their services to fit your specific needs, or they can recommend someone who would be a better fit.
-Often, the reason certain services are higher because their are a lot of hidden costs, such as rent and equipment which greatly impact price.
-So, if the client is afraid to mention a budget because they are afraid of getting ripped off, your talking to the wrong company in the first place if their is no trust there.
+Often, the reason certain services are higher is that there are a lot of hidden costs, such as rent and equipment which greatly impact price.
+So, if the client is afraid to mention a budget because they are afraid of getting ripped off, you are talking to the wrong company in the first place if there is no trust there.

 How Do I Know I am Getting What I am Paying For?